PRIDE-Toolsuite/trackhub-creator/README.md

 #### /trackhub
 An abstraction layer modeling trackhubs, tracks and the registration service is implemented by this module.
 As it is the case of other modules, it counts on a _Configuration Manager_ for modifying some aspects of its business logic.

+### main_app.py
+Is the main entry point for running the application, and '--help' can be used to obtain more information on the supported parameters.

 ## Unit Testing
 ## Extending the Application with more Pipelines